Birkot hashachar: Blessings of Torah study

 Since one is required to fulfill a mitzvah immediately after reciting a blessing on that mitzvah without interruption, some verses from the oral and written Torah are recited immediately following this blessing.
-In the Eastern Ashkenazic rite, verses including Numbers 6:24-26 (known as the Priestly Blessing), the Mishnah Peah 1:1, and Talmud Shabbat 127a are recited; in the Western Ashkenazic rite, the "korbanot" section is recited immediately.
+In the Eastern Ashkenazic rite, verses including Numbers 6:24–26 (known as the Priestly Blessing), Mishnah Peah 1:1, and tractate Shabbat 127a are recited.
+In the Western Ashkenazic rite, the korbanot section is recited immediately.

 Blessings of Praise

 This is a series of blessings of praise.
-Although the Talmud prescribes their recitation alongside the actions that they are associated with, the common practice is to recite them all as a series of blessings.
+Although the Talmud, in Berakhot 60b, prescribes their recitation alongside the actions that they are associated with, the common practice is to recite them all as a series of blessings.